Netflix: Transition to streaming services (2007–2012)

-On January 4, 2012, Netflix started its expansion to Europe, launching in the United Kingdom and Ireland.
+In October 2011, Netflix and The CW signed a multi-year output deal for its television shows.
+On January 9, 2012, Netflix started its expansion to Europe, launching in the United Kingdom and Ireland.
 In February 2012, Netflix reached a multi-year agreement with The Weinstein Company.
 In March 2012, Netflix acquired the domain name DVD.com.
 By 2016, Netflix rebranded its DVD-by-mail service under the name DVD.com, A Netflix Company.
 In April 2012, Netflix filed with the Federal Election Commission (FEC) to form a political action committee (PAC) called FLIXPAC.
 Netflix spokesperson Joris Evers tweeted that the intent was to "engage on issues like net neutrality, bandwidth caps, UBB and VPPA".
 In June 2012, Netflix signed a deal with Open Road Films.

 On August 23, 2012, Netflix and The Weinstein Company signed a multi-year output deal for RADiUS-TWC films.
 In September 2012, Epix signed a five-year streaming deal with Netflix.
 For the initial two years of this agreement, first-run and back-catalog content from Epix was exclusive to Netflix.
 Epix films came to Netflix 90 days after premiering on Epix.
 These included films from Paramount, Metro-Goldwyn-Mayer and Lionsgate.

 On October 18, 2012, Netflix launched in Denmark, Finland, Norway and Sweden.
 On December 4, 2012, Netflix and Disney announced an exclusive multi-year agreement for first-run United States subscription television rights to Walt Disney Studios' animated and live-action films, with classics such as Dumbo, Alice in Wonderland and Pocahontas available immediately and others available on Netflix beginning in 2016.
 Direct-to-video releases were made available in 2013.

 On January 14, 2013, Netflix signed an agreement with Time Warner's Turner Broadcasting System and Warner Bros.
 Television to distribute Cartoon Network, Warner Bros.
 Animation, and Adult Swim content, as well as TNT's Dallas, beginning in March 2013.
-The rights to these programs were given to Netflix shortly after deals with Viacom to stream Nickelodeon and Nick Jr. programs expired.
+The rights to these programs were given to Netflix shortly after deals with Viacom to stream Nickelodeon and Nick Jr. Channel programs expired.

 For cost reasons, Netflix stated that it would limit its expansion in 2013, adding only one new market—the Netherlands—in September of that year.
 This expanded its availability to 40 territories.